 MSUM functions take precedence over all other uses of facilities and of any other property controlled by the University.
 Any use of campus facilities by students or recognized student organizations, non-affiliated organizations or other individuals must not interfere with the educational operations of the University.

-Except where MSUM affirmatively opens its facilities for expressive purposes, or as required to do so by law, the University retains the ability to enter into facilities use agreements with individuals, groups or entities at its own discretion.
+Except where MSUM affirmatively opens its facilities for expressive purposes, or as required to do so by law, the University retains the ability to enter into facilities use agreements with individuals, groups, or entities at its own discretion.

 Scheduled use of a particular area of campus through the campus scheduling system supersedes any unscheduled use, even when scheduling is not a requirement for a particular campus facility.
-The use of outside areas is controlled and administered by the Director of Public Safety or their designee.
+Please refer to the University Scheduling Procedures for additional information about scheduling campus space.
+The use of outside areas is controlled and administered by the Executive Director of Public Safety & Compliance or their designee.

 Not all campus facilities or spaces are available for scheduling.
 The University may deny a scheduling request and reserves the right to change the particular area of campus that was approved and scheduled for use to a different area with the understanding that, if possible, comparable campus facilities will be provided.